june-oh/k-logger/README.md

 W 05-23 14:30:15 | example.py:6 - This is a warning
 E 05-23 14:30:15 | example.py:7 - An error occurred
 ```

+> 💡 **Pro tip**: In VSCode and other modern IDEs, you can click on `example.py:5` to jump directly to that line in your code!

 ## Usage